TheOsceola - FSU can't stop Duke's Jared McCain, drops third straight game

 McCain drilled seven 3-pointers in the first half and tied a Duke freshman record with 35 points as No. 9 Duke pulled away from Florida State 76-67 on Saturday.

+"I think all of us who played basketball, we seem to have one of those nights where you can’t miss regardless of how you defend it," FSU coach Leonard Hamilton said.
+"I thought McCain had one of those nights.
+But that’s kind of the story of our season.
+There always seems to be one guy that always plagued us."

 He recorded his seventh 20-point game, and his eight 3-pointers also set a Duke freshman record.
-McCain finished 12 of 20 from the floor and 8 of 11 from 3-point range.
+McCain finished 12 of 20 from the floor and 8 of 11 from 3-point range, tying Zion Williamson's 35 points against Syracuse in 2019 as the most by a Duke freshman.

+"Every single game I feel like I can come out and make every shot," McCain said.
+"It’s just the confidence I have in my work ethic.
+So when I saw the first one go in, I’m just going to keep shooting.
+Yeah, they happened to go in."

 Jamir Watkins scored 15 points and finished in double figures for an 11th straight game for Florida State (13-12, 7-7 ACC), which has lost three straight games and five of their last six.